djplaner/blog/docs/2016/04/23/playing-with-wikity/index.md

 ---
+categories:
+- bad
+date: 2016-04-23 16:28:48+10:00
+next:
+  text: The need for technopedagogues and will it ever go away?
+  url: /blog2/2016/04/25/the-need-for-technopedagogues-and-will-it-ever-go-away/
+previous:
+  text: Designing a collection of analytics to explore &quot;engagement&quot;
+  url: /blog2/2016/04/14/designing-a-collection-of-analytics-to-explore-engagement/
 title: Playing with Wikity
-date: 2016-04-23 16:28:48+10:00
-categories: ['bad']
 type: post
 template: blog-post.html
 comments: